 Making dreams a reality

-A total of 200 teenage girls have passed through the Dream Girls Programme where the girls participate in a range of activities led by our on-site tutors.
-The skills taught are targeted to give the girls the best chance of income generation going forward.
+The Dream Team girls participate in a range of activities led by our on-site tutors.
+The skills taught are targeted to give the girls the best chance of income generation and include:

-Literacy and numeracy classes focused on counting and writing of numbers, addition, multiplication and subtraction; alphabet, identification of letters, word building, matching of words, spelling, reading and writing; identification of colours and shapes
+- Literacy and numeracy classes focused on counting and writing of numbers, simple maths; alphabet, word building, matching of words, spelling, reading and writing; identification of colours and shapes

 - Income generating skills – soap making, tailoring, arts and crafts

 Counselling service is a platform that provides the best possible psychosocial care for teenage girls that are apprehensive about misunderstandings with their communities.
 In Centre counselling services offer support to participants to manage:

 - Health education sessions are held twice a week for both pregnant and lactating teenagers.
 With the expertise of midwives of the centre and family planning nurses, the girls are given accurate, culturally-sensitive information on gestation, baby-care, breastfeeding, hygiene and family planning.

 - Because they are in an open and safe environment, the girls thrive, asking many questions about their bodies and emotions as they progress through their pregnancies.

 - We also offer information on vaccinations and infant care.

 - Arts and crafts, our Dream Team girls attend arts and crafts classes.
 This is an income-generating skills empowerment for both pregnant and lactating teenage girls/mothers.
 Art is also used as a platform for providing counselling for teenage girls struggling with life issues.